 - 17. A majority of the members of the Board must qualify as independent directors in accordance with the applicable rules of the New York Stock Exchange. - 18.
 A director shall not stand for re-election after reaching 70 years of age. - 19.
 Directors shall promptly report changes in their business or professional affiliations or responsibilities, including retirement, to the Chairman of the Board and the Chairman of the Nominating & Corporate Governance Committee. - 20.
 A director shall offer to resign from the Board if the Nominating & Corporate Governance Committee concludes that the director (a) no longer meets the Company's requirements for service on the Board, or (b) has experienced a substantial reduction in responsibilities in full time employment.
-A director shall also offer to resign from the Board if the director has retired, been terminated, or has otherwise separated from an employer. - 21.
+A director shall also offer to resign from the Board if the director has retired, been terminated, or has otherwise separated from an employer.
+In an uncontested election, any director who receives a greater number of withheld votes than votes for election must tender his or her resignation to the Board promptly following certification of the shareholder vote.
+Upon such tendered resignation, the Nominating & Corporation Governance Committee will have forty-five (45) days following certification of the shareholder vote to consider the resignation and recommend to the Board whether or not to accept such resignation.
+Following the recommendation of the Nominating & Corporate Governance Committee, the Board must decide within ninety (90) days of certification of the shareholder vote whether or not to accept the tendered resignation - 21.
 No director shall serve as a director, officer or employee of a competitor of the Company. - 22.
 Non-employee directors shall not serve in a paid consulting role for the Company. - 23.
 Directors shall advise the Chairman of the Board and the Chairman of the Nominating & Corporate Governance Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member. - 24.
 Non-employee directors shall serve on the board of no more than three other public companies. - 25.
-A director who is also an officer of the Company shall not continue serving on the Board upon separation of employment with the Company, except in special instances to facilitate a transition of management. - 26.
-The Nominating & Corporate Governance Committee shall be responsible for establishing additional qualifications for directors, taking into account the composition and skills of the entire Board.
+A director who is also an officer of the Company shall not continue serving on the Board upon separation of employment with the Company, except in special instances to facilitate a transition of management.